What is a low platelet count?

 Sometimes the problem that caused your low platelet count is obvious, such as being pregnant, having a severe infection, or taking a certain medicine.

 If doctors aren't sure why your platelet count is low they may do:

 Bone marrow biopsy (taking a sample of bone marrow to look at under a microscope)

 How do doctors treat a low platelet count?

 The main thing is to treat whatever caused the low platelet count.
-For example, if taking a drug caused your low platelet count, your doctor will stop giving you the drug if possible.
+For example, if taking a medicine caused your low platelet count, your doctor will stop giving you the medicine if possible.
 If it was caused by an infection, your doctor will treat the infection.

 Rarely, doctors will give you: